-This page details the applications which have received planning consent and those which are still under consideration.
+This page details the major applications which have received planning consent and those which are still under consideration.

 Outline planning permission was granted by Aylesbury Vale District Council in December 2013 for 2,450 homes, 10ha employment land, a neighbourhood centre, two primary schools, construction of the Eastern Link Road (part) and the Stocklake Link Road (rural section), green infrastructure, associated community facilities and support infrastructure including an expanded electricity substation and flood defences.

 In November 2014, Barratt David Wilson submitted the first Reserved Matters Planning Application for Oakfield Village.
 The application was approved by AVDC in June 2015 and will see 492 new homes built.
 Application number 14/03486/ADP

 The application 14/03487/ADP relating to landscaping, layout and scale for the road infrastructure to serve Oakfield Village has also been approved.